 In some cases, both the property owner and the injured individual may share responsibility for an accident.
 Comparative negligence is a legal principle that adjusts the amount of compensation a plaintiff can receive based on their degree of fault for the accident.
 For example, if a victim is found to be 20% responsible for their accident, their compensation may be reduced by 20%.

 5. Finding Legal Assistance with Your Premises Liability Claim

 Navigating the intricacies of premises liability claims can be challenging, making it vital to have experienced legal representation.
 The benefits of seeking professional legal help include:

 - In-depth understanding of premises liability laws

 - Assistance in gathering and presenting evidence to support your claim

 6. Why Hire Hoey And Farina Premises Liability Attorneys In Chicago

 Hoey and Farina’s dedicated premises liability attorneys in Chicago possess extensive experience and knowledge in the field, making them the ideal choice for your legal needs.
 Our team is committed to holding property owners accountable, securing maximum compensation for your injuries, and providing personalized attention to your case.
 With a track record of success and a deep understanding of the complexities of premises liability law, you can have confidence in our representation.

-If you or a loved one has suffered severe injuries due to the negligence of a property owner, it’s crucial to have experienced injury attorneys on your side.
+If you or a loved one has suffered severe injuries due to a property owner’s negligence, it’s crucial to have experience on your side.
 At Hoey and Farina, we are dedicated to representing your rights, navigating the complexities of premises liability law, and securing the compensation you deserve.
 To seek the legal support and guidance you need, contact our firm for a free consultation, and let us help you hold property owners accountable for their actions.